US jobless claims drop to 787,000, but layoffs remain high

 Many jobless recipients are now receiving only regular state unemployment payments because a federal weekly supplement of $300 has ended in nearly all states.
 And a $600-a-week federal benefit expired over the summer.

 The still-elevated number of jobless claims underscores that a full recovery from the pandemic recession remains far off.
 Job growth has slowed for three straight months, leaving the economy still 10.7 million jobs short of its pre-pandemic level.
-The unemployment rate remains high at 7.9%.
+The unemployment rate remains high at 7.9 percent.

 Amtrak said at a congressional hearing Wednesday that it would have to cut 2,400 jobs unless Congress approves emergency aid as part of another stimulus bill.